-Massachusetts Becomes First State To Ban Bump Stocks After Las Vegas Massacre
+Massachusetts Becomes 1st State To Ban Bump Stocks After Las Vegas Massacre

 Bump stocks attach to semi-automatic weapons and enable sustained firing by using the force of the weapon's kickback to bounce the firearm against the shooter's trigger finger over and over.

-The newly approved Mass. ban provides a 90-day grace period for bump stock owners to discard their devices.
+The newly approved ban provides a 90-day grace period for bump stock owners to discard their devices.

 The ban was approved with relative ease and little fanfare Friday, when Polito, acting in place of Gov. Charlie Baker who was away on vacation, signed an appropriations bill to which the bump stock ban had been added.
 The state legislature had passed the amended spending measure on Thursday.

-In the days after the Las Vegas shooting, Baker, who is a Republican, had made clear he would support outlawing bump stocks, saying "if that were to pass tomorrow we would sign it."
+In the days after the Las Vegas shooting, Baker, who is a Republican, had made clear he would support outlawing bump stocks, saying, "If that were to pass tomorrow, we would sign it."

 The Gun Owners' Action League of Massachusetts, which is affiliated with the National Rifle Association and appeared to be the most vocal opponent of the new ban, spent Friday beseeching its members to call the governor's office in an ultimately unsuccessful attempt to have the bump stock provision vetoed.